Joel P. West

-Joel P. West is an American composer, singer, songwriter and guitarist based in San Diego.
+Joel P. West is an American composer, singer, songwriter and musician based in San Diego.
 He is the lead vocalist and guitarist of the band Joel P. West and the Tree Ring.
-He is also known for his collaborations with filmmaker Destin Daniel Cretton, composing such films of his as Short Term 12 (2013) and Shang-Chi and the Legend of the Ten Rings (2021).
+He is also known for his collaborations with filmmaker Destin Daniel Cretton, composing such films of his as Short Term 12 (2013), The Glass Castle, Just Mercy and Shang-Chi and the Legend of the Ten Rings (2021).